Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

-Ladies before you start stripping off and heading for the door, let's talk formal wear for women our age.
-If you have been avoiding going to your school reunion or telling your children to wait to get married because you can't find something suitable to wear, I want to help you (and your children).
+Ladies, before you begin stripping off and heading for the door, let's talk formal wear for women our age.
+If you've been avoiding going to your school reunions or telling your children to wait to get married because you can't find something suitable to wear, I want to help you (and your children).

-I am in the same boat, as now I am on the wrong side of 55.
-I currently live in Brazil and it is refreshing to see the attitude of women here, as it is very different to those I witnessed in the US & the UK.
+I am in the same boat, as now I am on the wrong side of 60.
+I currently live in Brazil, and it is refreshing to see the attitude of women here, as it's very different from those I have seen in the US & the UK.
 Here a woman, no matter what her age or size, will quite happily wear tiny clothing while excess skin hangs over the fabric.
 There is no shame or feeling that they should cover up because here, fun comes first.

-I realize that for many reading, this is not an option as you might be embarrassed or ashamed of a particular part of your body.
-You probably notice that part of your body more than other people, but in order for you to feel comfortable in your next party or formal gathering, we will discover some suitable dresses and pant suits, which will have you enjoying your evening on the town.
+I realize that this is not an option for many reading as you might be embarrassed or ashamed of a particular part of your body.
+You probably notice that part of your body more than other people.
+Still, to feel comfortable at your next party or a formal gathering, we will discover some suitable dresses and pantsuits that will have you enjoying your evening on the town.

 Formal Fashions for Mature Women